busterjs/buster-docs/getting-started.rst

     :width: 633
     :height: 382

-See the :doc:`browser testing <browser-testing>` documentation for more.
+See the :ref:`browser testing <browser-testing>` documentation for more.

 Hybrid tests
 ------------